-I want to reiterate that I've had this for YEARS and if I hadn't made it a priority today it could have very well be another several years before I touched it.
-Yay for change! 🙂
+I want to reiterate that I’ve had this for YEARS and if I hadn’t made it a priority today it could have very well been another several years before I touched it.
+Yay for change!

-On top of that I tend to psych myself out beforehand contemplating the amount of effort that writing a blog will take.
-Ultimately it's never as bad as I make it out to be in my head but it's something I need to continually work on.
-So historically I've pushed the task off..waiting to have that "ah-ha" moment where I'll sit down at the keyboard and channel my inner Shakespeare.
+On top of that, I tend to psych myself out beforehand contemplating the amount of effort that writing a blog will take.
+Ultimately it’s never as bad as I make it out to be in my head, but it’s something I need to work on continually.
+So historically I’ve pushed the task off..waiting to have that “ah-ha” moment where I’ll sit down at the keyboard and channel my inner Shakespeare.

-Can you relate to something that's completely within your skill set but that might take a bit more energy to execute then a natural talent you have?
+Can you relate to something that’s entirely within your skillset but that might take a bit more energy to execute than a natural talent you have?

 Today I crossed it off the list – another success!

-If you're still with me and reading I appreciate your attention and promise that there's a point to all of this.
+If you’re still with me and reading, I appreciate your attention.
+Trust me, I promise that there’s a point to all of this.

-When it comes to health and wellness we tend to pick a date/time in the future to start the journey.
-What I mean is we tend to say "I'll start eating healthy on Monday"..."I'm going to start working out next month".
-Now that we're in November it's prime time for folks to start daydreaming of starting their "journey to health" on New Years.
+When it comes to health and wellness, we tend to pick a date/time in the future to start the journey.
+What I mean is we tend to say, “I’ll start eating healthy on Monday”…”I’m going to start working out next month”.
+Now that we’re in November it’s prime time for folks to start daydreaming of launching their “journey to health” on New Years.

-The power of "now" is that you can take the first step in this moment.
-Remember that it's the small steps, taken consistently that lead to big changes.
+The power of “now” is that you can take the first step at this moment.
+Remember that it’s the small steps when taken consistently that lead to big changes.